 The body wants bulky foods

-We naturally want to eat large amounts of food because natural foods are full of water and fiber and are low-calorie foods with the exception of nuts and seeds.
-We are naturally built to eat big bulky plant-based foods that are filling and satisfying and full of the nutrients we need.
+We are naturally built to eat big, bulky plant-based foods that are filling and satisfying and full of the nutrients we need.

-Stretch and nutrient receptors help decrease junk food cravings
+Stretch receptors, and nutrient receptors in your stomach help decrease junk food cravings

 Another reason for cravings is that the body is searching for missing nutrients to trigger a feeling of satiation in its nutrient receptors as well as its stretch receptors.

-This weight regain is totally normal and to be expected.
+Rebound weight gain after processed foods dieting is normal and to be expected.

 Visual food satiety signals

-We also get signals from visually seeing the food and knowing ahead of time that we are going to be satiated.
-When we see a plate full of lots of food our brain is already reassured that we are going to be fed enough food.
+We also get messages from seeing the food and knowing ahead of time that we are going to be satiated.
+When we see a plate full of lots of food, our brain is already reassured that we are going to be fed enough food.

-if we see a plate with a tiny amount of food this stimulates subconscious feelings of lack and panic.
+If we see a plate with a tiny amount of food, this stimulates repressed feelings of lack and panic.
 We feel depleted and starved of nutrients.
-Thus we gradually begin eating more of the processed foods that are too high in calories and gain the weight back.
+We gradually begin eating more of the processed foods that are too high in calories and gain the weight back.

-Eventually, the stomach that was surgically shrunk, stretches out again to take in the normal bulk of food we are designed to take in.
-The problem is most people continue to eat the some of the same processed trigger foods while trying to eat smaller amounts of them.
+Eventually, even the stomach that was surgically shrunk often stretches out again to take in the typical bulk of food, we are designed to take in.
+The problem is most people continue to eat the same processed foods while trying to eat smaller amounts of them.

-Once they go back to normal volumes of processed junk foods they inevitably gain back the weight and then some.
+Once they go back to average volumes of processed junk foods, they inevitably gain back the weight they lost and then some.

 There is a spectrum of susceptibility to junk food and refined food

-Telling yourself to just have a “little bit” of toxic trigger food is like telling a drug addict to just have a “little bit” of heroin or an addicted smoker to just smoke less, or an alcoholic to just drink one drink per day.
+Telling yourself to just have a “little bit” of toxic trigger food is like telling a drug addict to have a “little bit” of heroin or telling an addicted smoker to smoke less, or telling an alcoholic to just drink one drink per day.

 There are a few people who are not that interested in food, and they stay thin eating a mostly healthy diet with little bits of junk food thrown in.

-But if you look around any place there are humans you will see many fat people who cannot use moderation when it comes to junk food and just a few thin people who may be on diets, or they may still be young enough and active enough that it hasn’t caught up with them yet.
+If you look around any place there are humans, you will see many fat people who cannot use restraint when it comes to junk food and just a few thin people who may be on diets, or they may still be young enough and active enough that it hasn’t caught up with them yet.

-Abstinence is the key to being thin and healthy and free of cravings
+Abstinence is the key to being healthy and free of cravings

-This might sound like bad news but after the detox or withdrawal phase, it is wonderful to be free from junk food cravings.
+This might sound like bad news, but after the detox or withdrawal phase, it is beautiful to be free from junk food cravings.

-if you have a brain that is triggered by refined foods it is better to stay away from these triggers for good.
+If you have a brain that is triggered by refined foods, it’s better to stay away from these triggers for good.

 The food industry adds, sugar, flour, oil, salt, and other addictive chemicals to foods because they know people will buy more of it so they can make more money off of us.